 Whoopie pies or chocolate gobs are two soft, cake-like cookies sandwiched together with a sweet (often vanilla) filling.
 It is said that children would often yell “whoopie” when they found these little cakes in their lunches and that is how they got their name.
 Whoopie pies can take on almost any flavor.

-1 - Break up the chocolate and place in a bowl with the margarine (you can use butter, but I feel margarine in baking gives a nicer texture).
+1. Break up the chocolate and place in a bowl with the margarine (you can use butter, but I feel margarine in baking gives a nicer texture).
 Microwave in 30 second bursts, stirring each time, until smoothly melted.

-3 - Measure out the flour, cocoa and baking powder and stir together.
-Combine with the chocolate mixture, and then place in the fridge for half an hour – this will help the whoopie pies hold their shape when you come to bake them.
+3. Measure out the flour, cocoa and baking powder and stir together.
+Combine with the chocolate mixture and then place in the fridge for half an hour.
+This will help the whoopie pies hold their shape when you come to bake them.

-5 - Line a couple of baking sheets with greaseproof paper.
-Use a tablespoon to scoop out dollops of the mixture – I made mine into heart shapes, but you could of course just do rounds.
+5. Line a couple of baking sheets with greaseproof paper.
+Use a tablespoon to scoop out dollops of the mixture.
+I made mine into heart shapes but you could of course just do rounds.
 Flatten them down a little bit with the back of the spoon.

-6 - Bake for 11 minutes (you might need to do several batches).
+6. Bake for 11 minutes (you might need to do several batches).
 Allow the pies to cool completely before filling them.

-7 - To make the buttercream, simply beat the two ingredients together until smooth.
-Match up pairs that are roughly the same shape, dollop one with buttercream, and sandwich the other on top.
-Serve with tea.
+8. Match up pairs that are roughly the same shape, dollop one with buttercream, and sandwich the other on top.